-The Grandwork System provides guidance and tools for piano technicians to consistently excel at grand regulating and have success with their voicing.
-In particular, hammers address their unison strings vertically, making the strings mated to them horizontal at strike, optimizing repetition, power, and tone.
-In general, work done on the bench is easier to see, easier to access, and easier on the technician's body.
+The Grandwork System provides guidance and tools for piano technicians to excel at grand regulating and have success with their voicing.
+Hammers address strings vertically, optimizing repetition, power, and tone.
+And work done on the bench is easier to see, easier to access, and easier on the technician's body.

 In Dale Probst's words: "The Regulation Station brings grand action work out of the cave."